Educational Program and Curriculum

-First-year students in the School of Culture, Media and Society and the School of Humanities and Sciences are not yet affiliated with a specific course of study, but rather pursue coursework that will form the foundation for future coursework.
+First-year students in the School of Humanities and Sciences is not yet affiliated with a specific course of study, but rather pursue coursework that will form the foundation for future coursework.
 Beginning in the second year, they advance into a specific course in what is called the “1-3 system.”In both schools, basic education consists of guidance to the broad world of the humanities and cultural sciences and to academic literacy (ability to conduct surveys, consider issues and express opinions) through first-year seminars and lecture courses.
-In addition, the fundamental training includes English language and a Second Foreign Language (French, German, Russian, Chinese, Spanish, Italian and Korean).
+In addition, the fundamental training includes English language and a Second Foreign Language (French, German, Russian, Chinese, Spanish, Italian, Korean and Arabic).

 The specialty curriculum that commences with the second year consists of a wide variety of high-quality seminars and semester seminars which deepen specialty scholarship and lead in the fourth year to a graduation thesis or compilation in another final work of scholarship.

 By dividing the academic year into two terms, allowing the completion of a course one semester at a time, the semester system doubles the opportunities for taking a particular course, making it easier for students to register in the course of their choice.